capitalone/datacompy/README.md

 > [!NOTE]
 > At the current time Python `3.12` is not supported by Spark and also Ray within Fugue.
+> If you are using Python `3.12` and above, please note that not all functioanlity will be supported.
+> Pandas and Polars support should work fine and are tested.

 ## Supported backends